Flow Matching Beyond Kinematics: Generating Jets with Particle-ID and Trajectory Displacement Information: Model

 Overall, we follow the recent flow matching paradigm~\cite{liu2022flow_flowmatching1,albergo2023building_flowmatching2,lipman2023flow,tong2023improvingflowmatching}, using Gaussian probability paths as explained in Ref.~\cite{epicly}.

-The architecture of our model is based on the EPiC-FM model which was introduced in Ref.~\cite{epicly} with a few adjustments.
+The architecture of our model is based on the EPiC-FM~(Equivariant Point Cloud Flow Matching) model which was introduced in Ref.~\cite{epicly}.
 It uses EPiC layers \cite{EPiC-GAN} to transform jet constituents as point clouds while preserving permutation symmetry.
 Besides the point cloud, EPiC layers also take as input a global context vector, which learns to encode higher-level information about the whole point cloud by using both mean and sum aggregation over the points.
 The use of the global context vector is responsible for the computational efficiency of the EPiC layers -- unlike the quadratic scaling for architectures that include edge features between all pairs of points (such as transformers), the computational cost of EPiC layers only scales linearly with the number of points.

-A full list of the specific hyperparameters of the model is summarized in the Appendix in \autoref{tab:baseline_model_hyperparameters}.
-While the overall architecture is based on Ref.~\cite{epicly}, it is scaled up for the \jetclass\ dataset, with 20 EPiC layers instead of 6, an embedding dimension of 300 instead of 128, and a 16-dimensional global vector.
+Compared to the model in Ref.~\cite{epicly}, the hyperparameters were adapted to obtain good performance with the increased complexity of the \jetclass\ dataset: the number of EPiC layers was increased from 6 to 20, the embedding dimension was increased from 128 to 300, and the global vector dimension was increased from 10 to 16.
+A full list of the specific hyperparameters of the model is summarized in Appendix \ref{sec:appendix_hyperparameters}, \autoref{tab:baseline_model_hyperparameters}.